widgetti/solara/solara/website/pages/docs/content/99-faq.md

 ## I am not interested in the server, I'm happy with Jupyter/Voila, what's in it for me?

-That means you simply do not use or install the server component, just use the React-ipywidgets components and run it with Voila.
+That means you simply do not use or install the server component, just use the Reacton components and run it with Voila.

 ## Is the Solara server better than Voilà?